 Note: Please bring non-marking tennis or basketball shoes for use in the Student Recreation Center.

-2. Laundry: Laundry facilities are available in the dorm.
+2. Laundry: Laundry facilities are available in the dorm at no cost.
 Please use "High Efficiency" or "HE" detergent.

 3. Rooms: We are staying in a community bath dormitory on campus.
 Separate floors of the dorm are provided for male and female students.
 The dorm is air-conditioned, complete with a lounge suitable for relaxing and small-group discussions, a small recreation area, and study rooms on the first floor.
 Counselors and students will be provided with access cards and room keys.
 There is a $40 charge for a lost key.